BillWaller/C-Menu/README.md

 <img src="screenshots/nvim-man-page.png" title="Nvim Man Page" />

-### Example C-Menu View Manual Page
+### Example C-Menu Manual Page

 <img src="screenshots/man-page.png" title="C-Menu View Man Page" />

 The C-Menu View manual page with the sed filter looks pretty good, but the functionality and smooth interface is not quite there yet.
 That's a good project for an enterprising programmer with some time on his hands <hint>.

-### C-Menu View Architecture
+### C-Menu View - Demand Paged Virtual Address Space

 - C-Menu View doesn't employ seek and read operations in a complicated buffering scheme.
 There is a better way.
-- C-Menu View accesses files as arrays, letting the Kernel's sophisticated demand paged virtual memory do all the work.
+- C-Menu View accesses files as arrays, using the Kernel's sophisticated demand paged virtual memory.
 - Lazy loading means that that C-Menu View doesn't waste time seeking, reading, and populating buffers that will never be used.
 - Zero-Copy I/O - Conventional programs copy file buffers into heap address space.
-C-Menu View reads directly from the Kernel's virtual memory.
+C-Menu View bypasses that step and reads directly from the Kernel's virtual memory.
-- Simplicity - A picture is worth lots of words.
-No reads, no seeks, no buffer management schemes, at lest not for view.
-The following snippet includes all of View's file I/O.
+- Simplicity - No reads, no seeks, no complicated buffer management schemes, not for view.
+The following snippet includes "all" of View's file I/O, really just lines 22 and 12.

 <img src="screenshots/file-io.png" alt="nvim log" title="nvim log" />